What is this for?

 How can I be in the gallery?

 Luck.
-If you pass me on the street and I ask to take your picture, you will be in the gallery.
+If you pass me on the street and I ask to take your picture, you should make it into the gallery.

 Is there some way I can get you to take my portrait?